rai-project/tensorflow/README.md

 ## Test Installation

-With the configuration and the above  bare minimumn installation, you should be ready to test the installation and see how things works.
+With the configuration and the above  bare minimumn installation, you should be ready to test the installation and see how things work.

 Here are a few examples.
 First, make sure we are in the right location
 ```